Longer stays • calmer routines • trusted care

 4) Compare: Hourly vs Daily vs Weekly

 Weekly care is designed for long stays, but families often mix service types depending on the day.
 This comparison shows which option fits your situation best.
-(Links below go to the relevant package pages.)
+If you want a broader overview first, you can understand how pricing changes across different babysitting service types .
+If you already know the schedule you need, you can also calculate a more personalized babysitting estimate before choosing the most suitable care format.

 Service TypeBest ForTypical UseNext step (packages)